5 Team-Boosting Communication Hacks You Never Thought Of

 1) Choose Your Tools Wisely

-Some companies are junkies for the latest app.
+Some companies love having the latest business tool.
 As soon as there’s a new way to collaborate, communicate or coordinate your work, you’re implementing it on your team.

 But when you’re always distracted by the next shiny object, you scatter your communication channels and create constant chaos.
 Now your team has to keep track of more and more communication routes, and it becomes less clear which one is used for what purposes.